Saturday, October 29, 2016

 Mom’s Root Beer (#54 tested - rated 5.25 out of 10)

 They use a cute gimmick on the bottle.
-As a reference to Dad’s root beer, they say “The Better Half”.
+They refer to Dad’s root beer as “The Better Half.”
 I tried to find information on the brew.
-The bottle states go to www.momsrootbeer.com but that comes up as “404 (page not found) Error”.
-It also stated “Distributed by Core Beverage, Minneapolis, MN” but that company has no website nor any information.
-So I do not have much background on this beverage.
-That is too bad as I like knowing how it originated and how it evolved.
+The bottle states to go to www.momsrootbeer.com, but that comes up as “404 (page not found) Error”.
+It also said, “Distributed by Core Beverage, Minneapolis, MN,” but that company has no website or information.
+So, I do not have much background on this beverage.
+That is too bad, as I like knowing how it originated and evolved.

 Ingredients: Purified carbonated water, pure cane sugar, caramel color, sodium benzoate, natural and artificial flavor, citric acid